 By Seth Vanderwest

-She has a GPA of 3.8 and plans to study business at Calvin.
+Kooi has a 3.3 GPA at Montague and plans to major in marketing at Davenport.